raindogdance/WasabiDoc/README.md

 - Wasabi [capitalized]
 - CoinJoin [capitalized, one word]
-- Every sentense must start in a new line.
+- Every sentence must start in a new line.
 - For a paragraph, add an `empty line` or `</br>` in the markdown.

 ### Reference files

-Please consider this repsoitory structure for hyperlinks, and use relative links whenever possible, for example:
+Please consider this repository structure for hyperlinks, and use relative links whenever possible, for example:

 ```
 [What is a CoinJoin?](FAQ-Introduction.md#what-is-a-coinjoin)